justUmen/Bjornulf_lobe-chat/README.md

 CREATE USER youruser WITH PASSWORD 'yourpassword';
 ```

-### 5 - Grant all privileges on the 'lobe_chat_db' database to the yourusename' user:
+### 5 - Grant all privileges on the 'lobe_chat_db' database to the youruser' user:

 ```
-GRANT ALL PRIVILEGES ON DATABASE lobe_chat_db TO yourusename;
+GRANT ALL PRIVILEGES ON DATABASE lobe_chat_db TO youruser;
 ```

 ### 6 - Connect to the 'lobe_chat_db' database: